AliZainoul/Roots/README.md

-# Newton's Method for finding roots to a function
+# Library of Methods in order to find roots of a function
+Library to find roots of a given function using either Newton's method or Bisection.
-To Compile:
+# To Compile :

 g++ -c error.cpp Roots.cpp main.cpp